 105 N Maple Avenue, Suite 100, Falls Church, VA 22046

-About Moore Architects
+About Moore Architects, PC

-An excellent design from Moore Architect, PC is Little Island House.
+An excellent design by Moore Architect, PC is the Little Island House.
 Built on the Cape Cod shore, the house replaced a rundown 1950s rambler.
-The new design contributed to an expansive, unobstructed view through a change in grade, as the old house was built on sunken ground behind trees.
-The house features its communal living spaces on the third floor to best utilize those views.
+The new design contributed to an expansive, new, unobstructed view through a change in grade, as the old house was built on sunken ground behind trees.
+The house features its communal living spaces on the second floor to best utilize those views.
 There is even a fourth floor with a private loft and study.
 It won a Juror’s Citation from the AIA Northern Virginia.
 Another notable project is the Lakefront Residence in Falls Church, Virginia.
 The 4,900-square-foot home still has the original split-level framework.
 The main feature of the house is the master bedroom, which is surrounded by the forest outside, giving it a treehouse vibe.